guhrodrrigues/luxe/CONTRIBUTING.md

 ## CLI

-The `@luxeui/ui` package is a CLI for adding components to your project.
+The `luxe` package is a CLI for adding components to your project.
 You can find the [docs](https://luxeui.com/ui/cli).

 Any changes to the CLI should be made in the packages/cli directory.